 What kind of Plan is this?
-1 What information does this Summary provide?
-1 ARTICLE I PARTICIPATION IN THE PLAN How do I participate in the Plan?
-1 What happens if I'm a participant, terminate employment and then I'm rehired?
-1 ARTICLE II EMPLOYEE CONTRIBUTIONS What are after-tax voluntary contributions?
-2 What are mandatory employee contributions?
-2 ARTICLE III EMPLOYER CONTRIBUTIONS What is the Employer nonelective contribution and how is it allocated?
-2 What are forfeitures and how are they allocated?
-2 ARTICLE IV COMPENSATION AND ACCOUNT BALANCE What compensation is used to determine my Plan benefits?
-2 Is there a limit on the amount of compensation which can be considered?
-3 Is there a limit on how much can be contributed to my account each year?
-4 How is the money in the Plan invested?
-4 Will Plan expenses be deducted from my account balance?
-4 ARTICLE V VESTING What is my vested interest in my account?
-4 How is my service determined for vesting purposes?
-5 What service is counted for vesting purposes?
-5 When will the non-vested portion of my account balance be forfeited?
-5 ARTICLE VI BENEFITS AND DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT When can I get money out of the Plan?
-5 What happens if I terminate employment before death, disability or retirement?
-6 What happens if I terminate employment at Normal Retirement Date?
-6 What happens if I terminate employment due to disability?
-6 How will my benefits be paid to me?
+1

+What information does this Summary provide?
+1

+ARTICLE I

+PARTICIPATION IN THE PLAN

+How do I participate in the Plan?
+1

+What happens if I'm a participant, terminate employment and then I'm rehired?
+1

+ARTICLE II EMPLOYEE CONTRIBUTIONS

+What are after-tax voluntary contributions?

+What are mandatory employee contributions?
+2

+ARTICLE III EMPLOYER CONTRIBUTIONS

+What is the Employer nonelective contribution and how is it allocated?
+2

+What are forfeitures and how are they allocated?

+ARTICLE IV

+COMPENSATION AND ACCOUNT BALANCE

+What compensation is used to determine my Plan benefits?
+2

+Is there a limit on the amount of compensation which can be considered?
+3

+Is there a limit on how much can be contributed to my account each year?

+How is the money in the Plan invested?
+4

+Will Plan expenses be deducted from my account balance?
+4

+ARTICLE V VESTING

+What is my vested interest in my account?
+4

+How is my service determined for vesting purposes?

+What service is counted for vesting purposes?

+When will the non-vested portion of my account balance be forfeited?
+5

+ARTICLE VI

+DISTRIBUTIONS PRIOR TO TERMINATION

+Can I withdraw money from my account while working?
+5

+ARTICLE VII BENEFITS AND DISTRIBUTIONS UPON TERMINATION OF EMPLOYMENT

+When can I get money out of the Plan?
 6

+What happens if I terminate employment before death, disability or retirement?

+What happens if I terminate employment at Normal Retirement Date?

+What happens if I terminate employment due to disability?

+How will my benefits be paid to me?

-ARTICLE VII BENEFITS AND DISTRIBUTIONS UPON DEATH
+ARTICLE VIII BENEFITS AND DISTRIBUTIONS UPON DEATH

 What happens if I die while working for the Employer?
-6

-Who is the beneficiary of my death benefit?
-7

-How will the death benefit be paid to my beneficiary?
-7

-When must the last payment be made to my beneficiary?
-7

-What happens if I'm a participant, terminate employment and die before receiving all my benefits?
-7

-ARTICLE VIII TAX TREATMENT OF DISTRIBUTIONS

-What are my tax consequences when I receive a distribution from the Plan?
-7

-Can I elect a rollover to reduce or defer tax on my distribution?
-7

-ARTICLE IX PROTECTED BENEFITS AND CLAIMS PROCEDURES

-Are my benefits protected?
-8
+7 Who is the beneficiary of my death benefit?
+7 How will the death benefit be paid to my beneficiary?
+7 When must the last payment be made to my beneficiary?
+7 What happens if I'm a participant, terminate employment and die before receiving all my benefits?
+8 ARTICLE IX TAX TREATMENT OF DISTRIBUTIONS What are my tax consequences when I receive a distribution from the Plan?
+8 Can I elect a rollover to reduce or defer tax on my distribution?
+8 ARTICLE X PROTECTED BENEFITS AND CLAIMS PROCEDURES Are my benefits protected?
 Are there any exceptions to the general rule?
-8

 Can the Plan be amended?
-8

 What happens if the Plan is discontinued or terminated?
-8

 How do I submit a claim for Plan benefits?
-8

 What if my benefits are denied?
-8

-ARTICLE X GENERAL INFORMATION ABOUT THE PLAN

-Plan Name 9

-Plan Effective Dates.
-9

-Other Plan Information 9

-Employer Information 9
+9 ARTICLE XI GENERAL INFORMATION ABOUT THE PLAN Plan Name 9 Plan Effective Dates 9 Other Plan Information 9 Employer Information 9 Administrator Information Q

-Administrator Information 9

-Plan Information and Plan Funding Medium 9